owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Owl should fully implement advanced numerical methods, with inherent support for parallel and distributed computing, as well as a complete set of tooling from designing, prototyping, and deploying modern numerical applications.
 The project provides both researchers and industry programmers a powerful framework to write concise, fast and safe analytical code.

 The project should also produce comprehensive learning materials to promote OCaml learning.
-We hope the project can help more people in learning OCaml by offering them a "numerical path" to functional programming world.
+We hope the project can help more people in learning OCaml by offering them a "numerical path" to the functional programming world.